BodbDearg/PsyDoom/README.md

 [![Alt text](https://img.youtube.com/vi/o7t7w1YjjSw/0.jpg)](https://www.youtube.com/watch?v=o7t7w1YjjSw)

-As mentioned above the eventual goal of this project is convert the entire game code to C++, remove the PSX BIOS dependency and need for the original .EXE, and hopefully also simplify + remove most emulation code except where strictly necessary for authenticity.
-All of this while preserving as much of the original code structure and meaning as possible, for historical reference..
+The eventual goal of this project is to have a complete replacement for the original PlayStation Doom .EXE for modern systems, and allow for modern conveniences like keyboard & mouse support etc.

 Longer term goals include support for Final Doom, proper modding support (I added some basic support so far!) and PSX DOOM engine limit removal.
 Once all those things have been done this project can also be forked to provide an 'enhanced' version of game with support for higher resolution, fixing of graphical glitches, support for widescreen and so on.